meekotherogue/by-night/commissions/2021/gallery.md

   key: CommissionsGallery2021
   parent: Commissions
   title: 2021
-  order: 2
+  order: 3
 navOptions:
   includeSelf: true
 ---

-Here is the collection of completed drawings and paintings I have done in 2021.
+Here is the collection of commissioned artwork I have done in 2021.